 If you’ve been watching my videos on memory, you know that memories are either in one of two types: declarative or procedural memories.
 Declarative memories, or explicit memories, are those that contain facts and events.
 These are the type of memories that you can declare.

-(The other type of memory is implicit, or procedural, memories.
+(The other type of memory is implicit, or procedural, memory.
 These are memories of how to do things like ride a bike or pick up a spoon.)

 Declarative memories can be further categorized into one of two types: episodic or semantic memories.
 Episodic memories play out like an episode of TV.
 They are the types of memories that happen from your perspective: the moment that you walked into a surprise party, the moment you heard your name called at graduation, the first time you saw your baby sister, etc.

-The other type of declarative memories are semantic memories.
+The other type of declarative memory is semantic memory.
 These memories provide context - it’s all of the information you know about what a surprise party is, what “graduation” means, or who your baby sister is.

 What type of memory is autobiographical memory?
 It’s both.